arunma/reconnect-py/README.md

 ## Complexity

-As against traditional hash/tree based comparisons where the time complexity needs to be calculated based on input, this is an example of [output sensitive algorithm](https://en.wikipedia.org/wiki/Output-sensitive_algorithm) where the complexity is `O(d+dh)`, `d` being the number of leaf node differences and `h` being the height of the tree.
+As against traditional hash/tree based comparisons where the time complexity needs to be calculated based on input, this is an example of [output sensitive algorithm](https://en.wikipedia.org/wiki/Output-sensitive_algorithm) where the complexity is `O(dh)`, `d` being the number of leaf node differences and `h` being the height of the tree.

 ## Rust experts